filipsnastins/concurrency-control-with-dynamodb/README.md

 After acquiring the lock, it's essential to query the latest instances of the objects from the datastore again to ensure that business decisions will be made on the most recent data.
-In eventually consistent databases like DynamoDB it will require the use of [strongly consistent reads](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
+In distributed and eventually consistent databases like DynamoDB it will require the use of [strongly consistent reads](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).

 In the [two-phase locking](https://en.wikipedia.org/wiki/Two-phase_locking) protocol,